buffstop/TheWho/README.md

 My (code) Generation collection for Xcode.

-Contains a collection of currently used and thus templated file skeletons and code snippets.
-Plus PlugIns
+Contains a collection of currently used and thus templated file skeletons and code snippets. -Plus PlugIns-

 Note: Plugins have been removed with Xcode 8 release.

-Supported IDE is Xcode.

 Installation
 ------------